CBC Television: CBC Gem

 CBC Gem is CBC Television's over-the-top streaming platform; it launched in 2018, replacing the existing CBC TV app.
 The service carries live and on-demand programming from CBC Television, CBC News, and CBC Sports, as well as short- and long-form original programming and acquisitions (including films and television series).

 The service is available in free ad-supported and premium versions, with the latter including advertising-free video on-demand, access to CBC News Network, and access to premium content that is exclusive to subscribers.

 At launch, the CBC announced plans to add at least 50 Canadian films to Gem per-year, and announced a partnership with Telefilm Canada to stream a selection of featured Canadian films on the service ad-free for all users.

+In May 2026, the CBC announced that it would launch a new digital brand known as CBC Docs to replace the Documentary Channel, along with a $7 million commitment to new documentary content.

 Children's programming

 Children's programming, often marketed as "CBC Kids" and "The Outlet", occupies most of the morning on weekdays and much of weekend mornings.